12 Plants That Repel Lizards

 by ginnylgorman is licensed under CC BY 2.0

-Painted daisies are another addition to your garden that will make lizards stay away.
+Painted daisies are another addition to your garden that will keep lizards away.

-These plants that repel lizards are perfect for homeowners who want to add a pop of color to their garden while keeping pests at bay.
+These plants repel lizards, making them perfect for homeowners who want to add a pop of color to their gardens while keeping pests at bay.

 3. Rosemary